david-millett/glog-backend/README.md

 was important to me to think and plan the database in a structured way that would enable scaling and limit the possibility for errors or difficulties later down the line

 Next step - I need to create some more apps and edit the ones that already exist!

+With my database plan finalised, made changes to the existing models I had made to accommodate this.
+Then, I created the new ones and made all the required relationships.